Why use parallel testing?

 - The

-variable represents each test file. - Each job runs a single test file from the
+variable represents each test filename. - Each job runs a single test file from the

 directory.